 For peace of mind it is also advisable to fit an audible carbon monoxide detector.
-You can purchase these from a local hardware shop or online.
+You can purchase these from a local hardware shop or online, including from the OFTEC direct shop.
 Make sure it's approved to the latest British or European Standard (BS Kitemark or EN50291) and installed in the correct location as specified by the manufacturer.
 Carbon monoxide detectors are designed to be warning devices only and must not be considered as a substitute for scheduled periodic maintenance.

 What should I do if I think I have been exposed to carbon monoxide (CO)?

 If your carbon monoxide alarm goes off, or if you believe you may have CO poisoning, you should immediately open doors and windows for ventilation, switch off fuel burning appliances and leave the building.
 Do not use the appliance again until it has been checked and confirmed safe to use by a competent technician.
 Depending on your symptoms, you should also seek medical advice from your GP or local accident and emergency department.
 A doctor or nurse may take a blood sample to determine the amount of CO in your blood.
 Some members of your household may be affected by carbon monoxide poisoning more quickly than others.